 - 1. Visit the College Board website and learn more about the course and what you will be expected to do on the exam. (https://apstudents.collegeboard.org/course-index-page) - 2.
-View Advanced Placement information, video links, prerequisites on the Starr's Mill website. - 3.
+Attend the Electives and Advanced Placement Night in January to learn about the course offerings and the requirements. - 3.
 Talk to your parents about the additional time that taking an AP course would mean.
 Do you plan to devote additional time to school?
 If not, don't sign up for an AP course.
 Find another way to challenge yourself. - 4.
 Talk to your teacher about the course and whether you have the skills needed to succeed in an AP course. - 5.
 Talk to your counselor about the course.
 Be honest with yourself about the time and energy that you are willing to put into an AP course; this will help you decide whether the course is a good fit for you or not. - 6.
 Make sure that you have the prerequisites and that you meet the requirements for taking the AP course.